Skip to main content

 Skills and strengths employers want

-You will have a better chance of succeeding in getting a job if you match your skills and strengths to what employers want.
+You will have a better chance of getting a job if you can match your strengths to the skills that employers look for.

 Skills and strengths